mansam/fossbox/content/DaveSilver-things-could-not-be-better.md

 Author: DaveSilver
 Tags: legacy, foss@rit
 Category: legacy
-Summary: So I am finally finished with my Sprite Sheet testing environment and it works ...
+Summary: So I am finally finished with my Sprite Sheet testing environment and it works great.
+Basically what I have done, is make a test program that runs the same basic test we have been doing in all the other situations on multiple different types of sprite sheets.
+By doing this test we have the ability to see what style of sprite sheet will give us the best frame rate in our animation system.
+So ideally next week when we are planning our animation system we will not only know the best image formats t ...

 So I am finally finished with my Sprite Sheet testing environment and it works great.
 Basically what I have done, is make a test program that runs the same